IzekChen/LtoH/README.md

-Once when you finish the setup, please send the email with the details to izekchen@amazon.com The details will include:
+Once when you finish the setup, please send the email with the details to izekchen@amazon.com

+The details need to be include in the email:
 1. Dashboard URL
-2. Detail of how you process the data
+2. Details of how you process the data
-3. What problem you facing during the setup and how you get through this
+3. What problem you facing during the setup and how you get through it